 This is a guest post by Josiah Choy from KickoffLabs.
 KickoffLabs provides landing page and email marketing solutions.

 The hardest part for many freelancers and consultants is generating new business.
-Most freelancers would rather focus on perfecting their craft than to go out and get new leads.
+Most freelancers would rather focus on perfecting their craft than go out and get new leads.
 Unfortunately, how good you are doesn’t matter if no one’s heard about you.
 After all, you only get paid if you make the sale.
-Take for example, the New York Times bestsellers list – a list of books that sell the best.
+Take, for example, the New York Times bestsellers list – a list of books that sell the best.
 If it were a list for the best writers, it might be called the best-writer list.

 If you’re a freelancer, here are 5 techniques to connect with your customers to generate more business.

 In the early 1970s, scientists at Stanford conducted a series of experiments around the subject of instant and delayed gratification.
 A number of children had a marshmallow placed in front of them and were told that if they were able to wait 15 minutes without eating it, they would be given a second marshmallow.
 Well as the experiment came to a conclusion, the statistics showed that about 2/3rds of the children weren’t able to resist long enough to get the second marshmallow!

 Well, the point of bringing this up isn’t to highlight a kid’s reasoning or their lack of self-control.
 Because as we grow up, we do the same thing.
 The rewards are different, and the payoffs bigger.

 As a freelancer, learn about your client’s desire for instant gratification to sway them over.